This world is nothing but a school of love; our relationships with our husband or wife,

 It’s winter.
 I look out my office window.
 The orange flag on top of the meditation hall is blowing forcefully.
 There is a lot of activity outside considering the weather is unappealing.
 Dark rainy and cold, it is the worst winter I have seen here.
 Of course, it seems mild compared to Canadian winters where I trod through the snow freezing and felt cold even in down jackets.
 My dad used to drag us to the mountains.
 I wished that I liked to ski but I could never get used to the cold.

 If I didn’t know better I would think I was melancholy.
 Well, maybe I am a little.
 But that is fine.
 I would rather feel melancholy than angry, or scared.
 I am at home in this space.
 It is familiar.
 I know that melancholy arises when I am brooding about the past.
 I only indulge for a while and then move on.

 I don’t struggle anymore to change my state unless it is unbearable.
 That has happened a few times this past year.
 I experienced states of unhappiness that I thought I would never feel again.
 Life is full of surprises.
-And these past four years are testimony to that.
+And these past four years dealing with a smear campaign is testimony to that.

 I have watched material things being torn away from me.
 Truly, I felt little grief at their loss.
-More painful was the shock I felt from the anger and hatred directed at me, and the ashram by former friends and students.
-My love for them seems to have gone unnoticed.
+More painful was the shock from the anger and hatred directed at me, and the ashram by former friends and students.
+My love and support for them seems to have been forgotten.